Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Dry Shampoo.
 Dry shampoo and I are best friends.

 It can get easy to become lazy when living in your van, especially during long hauls of driving and travel.
-Stick to a great routine and you’ll be looking and feeling as good as hell.
+Stick to a great routine and you’ll be looking and feeling as good.